kesiev/rewtro/manual/datablocks.md

 You may wonder why there are multiple image formats in Rewtro.
 The `monocolor` uses less bytes to store an image but you can use one color at a time.
 The `indexed` format uses more bytes but you can create more detailed sprites.
 As it usually happens in low-data environments you have to make a trade-off.

 The `rewtro` format creates something _in the middle_ between the `monocolor` and the `indexed` format.
-Images are loaded as-is like the `monocolor` format but just supports _transparency and up to 2 different colors for every 8x8 area of your sprite_.
+Images are loaded as-is like the `monocolor` format but just supports _transparency and up to 2 different colors for every 8x8 area of your image_.

 That means that it can encode our `sample.png` image keeping just the white color...